ELmilien/hello-world/README.md

 # hello-world
+///////////////

-Hello everybody !
+Hello everyone !
-I currently take advantage of quarantine to become more familiar with Github
+Now or never to start with GitHub !